 So here are a few ways to protect your church from fraud:

-- Go mobile.
 The list of preventative steps decreases significantly once checks are out of the picture.
-Moreover, a giving app not only adds another level of privacy for individual givers, but it makes finances easier to organize and, therefore, to keep track of.
-Some mobile giving solutions such as echurch’s also feature batch reconciliation and independent audits, allowing for easy review of annual financials and controls.
+Moreover, a giving app not only adds another level of privacy for individual givers, but it makes finances easier to organize and, therefore, to track.
+Some mobile giving solutions such as Pushpay’s also feature batch reconciliation and independent audits, allowing for easy review of annual financials and controls.
 Finally, sharing a church financial account with numerous “members” can add additional layers of built-in accountability and transparency.

 No church is immune to fraud.
 How is your church doing?